chehx/chehx.github.io/_pages/about.md

 # 🔥 News
+- *2023.05*: &nbsp;🎉🎉 Our paper got early accepted by MICCAI 2023, see you in Vancouver!
 - *2023.03*: &nbsp;🎉🎉 Our paper got accepted by CVPR 2023, see you in Vancouver!
 - *2023.02*: &nbsp;🎉🎉 Our paper was shortlisted by [CSE Research and Technology Forum](https://cse.hkust.edu.hk/event/RTF2023/), happy to be a part of this great event!
 - *2022.07*: &nbsp;🎉🎉 Glad to be selected for [MICCAI Travel Award](https://conferences.miccai.org/2022/en/MICCAI-2022-STUDENT-TRAVEL-AWARDS.html), thanks for the support!